 Gerontology Research Registry

 This is an exciting time for gerontology education at UMSL!
 Our distinguished, multidisciplinary faculty serve a diverse, committed student body.
 We care about older adults and their important perspectives and needs!
-Plus, with our programmatic home in the new Department of Sociology, Gerontology & Gender (SGG), a wonderful space for learning in Bellerive Hall, and broad-based support from the University Community at large, the Gerontology Program couldn't be better positioned for the opportunities of educating the gerontology work force of the 21st Century!
+Plus, with our programmatic home in the new Department of Sociology, Gerontology & Gender (SGG) and broad-based support from the University Community at large, the Gerontology Program couldn't be better positioned for the opportunities of educating the gerontology work force of the 21st Century!

 Openness and collaboration are keys to our Program's success.
 While small relative to other degree programs at UMSL, the Gerontology Program holds a unique position in education and outreach that defies disciplinary boundaries.
 We all need to know about health, function and success in aging - if not professionally, then certainly for ourselves and family members.
 My vision for UMSL Gerontology is simple, that we are the preeminent source for academic and professional training in gerontology for our City and Region!

-The Gerontology Graduate Program is a member of the Association for Gerontology in Higher Education (AGHE), and our curriculum complies with all current AGHE standards.
+The Gerontology Program is a member of the Association for Gerontology in Higher Education (AGHE), and our curriculum complies with all current AGHE standards.
 Students can tailor their courses and practicum learning experiences for a variety of careers in aging.
 Our graduates are employed in government, not-for-profit and for-profit settings across the St. Louis area and beyond (view Careers in Aging Guide).
 While most choose to end their education with the Masters Degree, study on the doctoral level is a growing area of interest and opportunity.
-One of our recent graduates earned a full-ride scholarship to pursue his PhD at a prominent midwestern University!

-Are you interested in possibly studying Gerontology at the Masters, Graduate Certificate or Undergraduate Certificate level with us?
+Are you interested in possibly studying Gerontology at the Masters, Graduate Certificate, Minor or Undergraduate Certificate level with us?
 If so, my door is open to you!
-Feel free to give me a call (314-516-5421) or drop me an email (email@example.com).
+Feel free to give me a call (314-516-5421) or drop me an email (firstname.lastname@example.org).